chromaui/chromatic-docs/publish.md

 # Publish

-Chromatic's CLI tool is used to build and publish storybooks to the cloud.
+Chromatic's CLI tool is used to build and publish Storybooks to the cloud.
 It reports the result of running UI Tests (if enabled) which can be used to block builds in CI when tests fail.

-Chromatic must be integrated into your CI environment to ensure your storybook is published for every commit.
+Chromatic must be integrated into your CI environment to ensure your Storybook is published for every commit.
 During setup we recommend running `chromatic` on the command line to make sure everything is configured correctly.

 ## Installation